 - Get to your spot.

-- Locate the Milky Way, and compose your shot however you’d like.
+- Locate the Milky Way (even if it’s early), and compose your shot however you’d like.

 - Keep that aperture open, and the shutter going longer with a high ISO.